DANCE ON TOUR

 Jury

 Angela Glechner has been the artistic director of SZENE Salzburg and Festival Sommerszene since 2012.
 She is also head of the EU programme apap – advancing performing arts project.
-She previously worked as curator of the International Summer Festival at Kampnagel Hamburg and of the independent arts scene in Vienna as part of the cultural division of the city council of Vienna.
+She previously worked as a curator of the International Summer Festival at Kampnagel Hamburg and of the independent arts scene in Vienna as part of the cultural division of the city council of Vienna.
 She was also responsible for the project management of the EU-supported programme IDEE (Initiatives in Dance through European Exchange).

-Astrid Peterle has been head of curatorial programming at Kunsthalle Wien since June 2022.
+Astrid Peterle has been head of curatorial programming at Kunsthalle Wien since 2022.
 From 2010 to 2022, she worked for the Jewish Museum of the City of Vienna; in 2018, she became its chief curator.
-She has been the curator of the donaufestival Krems’ performance section since 2017.
+She has been the donaufestival Krems’ performance section curator since 2017.
 After her university studies in history and art history in Vienna, Berlin, and New York, she received a PhD in 2009 and was a lecturer at Vienna, Graz, and Salzburg universities.
 She is the author of several articles on contemporary art, especially performance art, choreography, photography and feminist art practices, and Jewish cultural history.

 DANCE ON TOUR Austria (DOTA) is a project by Tanzquartier Wien in cooperation with the Austrian Federal Ministry for European and International Affairs.
 DANCE ON TOUR Austria offers financial support to contemporary dance and performance artists and companies based in Austria who wish to go on tour with their production.
+DOTA aims to support and improve conditions for touring productions in Europe.
+TQW will take on all administrative tasks for the project and act as an intermediary between applicants and the Federal Ministry for European and International Affairs.

 Who is it for?